 New staff and governors will receive a briefing during their induction, which includes the school's child protection policy and staff behaviour policy, reporting and recording arrangements, and details for the DSL.
 All staff, including the head teacher (unless the head teacher is the DSL) and governors will receive training that is regularly updated and the DSL will receive training updated at least every two years, including training in inter-agency procedures.

-Supply staff and other visiting staff will be given the school's Staff Handbook, which will be made available to them on their arrival
+Supply staff and other visiting staff will be asked to read the 'VISITOR INFORMATION - SAFEGUARDING' which will be made available to them on their arrival.

 Safer recruitment